Acknowledgment retrieval requirement

 Transmitters are responsible for retrieving electronic IL-1040 acknowledgments.
 Illinois provides a separate acknowledgment for each IL-1040, and these acknowledgments should be retrieved on a continuous basis.
 You should not assume the IL-1040 is an accepted return based on the acceptance of the federal return.
 Refer to the Business Rules for more details.

-If the state packet of the federal/state MeF transmission is rejected by IRS, the electronic IL-1040 return can be retransmitted providing the software being used supports the transmission of unlinked (state-only or standalone) returns.
+If the state packet of the federal/state MeF transmission is rejected by IRS, the electronic IL-1040 return can be corrected and retransmitted.
+Otherwise, the IL-1040 return must be filed on paper.

 Form IL-8453 retention